jembi/JeMPI/JeMPI_Apps/JeMPI_UI/tests/test.utils/mocks/enviroments/MockKeyCloak/README.md

 **Please note: The mock server requires docker to run**

-This mock server mock keycloak, running its in memeory database (`KEYCLOAK_DATABASE_VENDOR=dev-mem`) By default it adds the user `admin`, with the password `admin`, but you can add additional user by passing a user config file (example of this is below).
+This mock server mock keycloak, running its in memeory database (`KEYCLOAK_DATABASE_VENDOR=dev-mem`) By default it adds the user `user1`, with the password `user1`, but you can add additional user by passing a user config file (example of this is below).
 By default it uses the config file `./keycloakUsers.json` found in this directory